Rykestrasse Synagogue

 Visiting Information

-Visiting the Rykestrasse Synagogue offers a meaningful experience for those looking to explore Jewish heritage in Berlin.
-The synagogue is easily accessible via public transportation, making it convenient for visitors to include in their itinerary.
-Check the official website for current information on opening hours and any entrance fees, as these can vary throughout the year.
+Visiting Rykestrasse Synagogue offers a unique opportunity to engage with Berlin’s Jewish heritage.
+The synagogue is accessible via public transport, with several nearby stops making it easy for visitors to reach.
+Check the official website for current information regarding operating hours and admission prices, as these can fluctuate.

 Nearby Attractions